 - Text loved ones to let them know you are OK.

-- Wait for instructions from USU Police through a Code Blue alert or check usu.edu/emergency for updates.
+- Wait for instructions from USU Police through an Aggie Alert or check usu.edu/emergency for updates.

 - Avoid calling 911 in order to get more information.
 Please leave lines open for victims and witnesses.